techiescamp/jenkins-shared-library/README.md

-# jenkins-shared-library-framework
+# Jenkins Shared Library Examples

-A Community Framework for CI/CD using Jenkins shared library
+A Jenkins shared library code examples with Jenkinfiles

 You can clone this repo and start using it in your Jenkins Pipelines.